 Home to the largest sphinx in the Western Hemisphere and thousands of other ancient artifacts from around the world, the Penn Museum on the University of Pennsylvania campus offers private in-person group tours for up to five people per tour guide for a flat fee.
 Groups can choose between one-hour tours of either the Egypt Gallery or Asia Gallery.
 The tours, led by Penn Museum Graduate Guides, Penn Ph.
 D. candidates or graduate students at Penn, offer unique insights into the collection that draw from their archaeological studies.
 Tours can be scheduled anytime during normal museum hours, which are 10 a.m. – 5 p.m., Tuesday through Sunday.

-After the tour, visitors are free to explore the rest of the museum’s collection, including the recently reimagined Mexico and Central America, African, and Sphinx Galleries.
-A new audio tour is also available for visitors to access on their mobile devices, featuring content found on the museum’s Digital Daily Dig series and paired with objects on view.
+After the tour, visitors are free to explore the rest of the museum’s collection, including the Mexico and Central America, African, and Sphinx Galleries.
+An audio tour is also available for visitors to access on their mobile devices, featuring content found on the museum’s Digital Daily Dig series and paired with objects on view.
 To learn more about Penn Museum’s private tour options and to schedule your experience, click here.

 Located just steps from Independence National Historical Park and the many historic landmarks that are central to the founding of the nation including Independence Hall and Carpenters’ Hall, the Museum of the American Revolution shares the story of the American Revolution by gracefully combining technology, artifacts, and lifelike tableaus for an immersive and interactive museum experience.

-Those looking to gain a private look through the museum’s core exhibition can schedule a 60-minute early access guided tour, available at 9 a.m.
-Thursday through Sunday for groups of 12-20 people (special rates are available for groups and tour operators).
-A special version of the guided tour, which focuses on the museum’s new When Women Lost the Vote exhibit, is also available.
+Those looking to gain a private look through the museum’s core exhibition can schedule a 60-minute Early Access Guided Tour, available at 9 a.m. every Friday and Saturday for groups of up to 15 people (special rates are available for groups and tour operators).
+A 60-minute Highlights Tour is offered on Saturdays and Sundays at 11 a.m. and 3 p.m.
 To learn more and plan your private tour, click here.

 The world’s first true penitentiary, Eastern State Penitentiary is one of Philadelphia’s most popular attractions — sought after for its rich history, iconic and influential design, and eerie, once-abandoned cells (including the one-time home of notorious gangster Al Capone).
-Private tours of America’s most historic prison are available to book on Mondays and Tuesdays from 10 a.m. to 4 p.m.
-The 90-minute, guide-led experience will take up to five visitors through the grounds and cell blocks of the historic building, revealing stories from the penitentiary’s past and uncovering its continuing relevance today.
+Private tours of America’s most historic prison are available to book daily from 9 a.m. to 3:30 p.m.
+The 60-minute, guide-led experience will take visitors through the grounds and cell blocks of the historic building, revealing stories from the penitentiary’s past and uncovering its continuing relevance today.
 Curious about a specific part of Eastern State’s past?
 The guide can customize the tour to highlight topics of interest.

 For more information on these private tours and to schedule your visit, email firstname.lastname@example.org or dial 215-236-5111, ext.
 240.

 The largest work to date by South Philadelphia mosaic artist Isaiah Zagar, Philadelphia’s Magic Gardens occupies three full city lots with indoor galleries and an outdoor labyrinth to explore.
-On Wednesdays and Fridays at 10 a.m., a 60-minute private experience can be booked for groups of up to six participants, featuring a 40-minute tour of the space led by a knowledgeable educator, followed by 20 minutes of free time to explore the property prior to it opening to the public.
+On Wednesdays, Fridays, Saturdays, and Sundays at 10 a.m., a 60-minute private experience can be booked for groups, featuring a 40-minute tour of the space led by a knowledgeable educator, followed by 20 minutes of free time to explore the property prior to it opening to the public.
 You’ll learn about the history of the artist and his artwork, as well as the surrounding neighborhood, without having to worry about navigating around crowds.

 For more information such as pricing and to book at private tour, click here.